-In 2010, the Alliance aims to work with other media organisations to incorporate multimedia production – such as photography, video and radio – in order to engage the most marginalised groups who may lack literacy skills, be unable to access the internet or live in remote areas.
+Future plans include working more closely with other media organisations to incorporate multimedia production – such as photography, video and radio – to engage the most marginalised groups who may lack literacy skills.

 For information about the Key Correspondents and to read their articles visit keycorrespondents.org.